All Episodes

 No, and the Democrats themselves, as we've been playing, well, they did it in 2016.

-Now, 19 of the times it happened to be the same party in the White House as was the majority in the Senate.
+Now, 19 of the times, it happened to be the same party in the White House as was the majority in the Senate.

-Seventeen of those nineteen justices were confirmed.
+17 of those 19 justices were confirmed.

-Now two others after the election took place, but that was because based on the results.
+Now, two others after the election took place, but that was because based on the results.

-They are threatening DC, Puerto Rico, Samoa statehood, so they can have a perpetual in perpetuity.
+They are threatening D.C., Puerto Rico, Samoa statehood so they can have a perpetual in perpetuity.

 They want a majority in the U.S. Senate and tip the balance of power in the country.

-A big huge, massive hypocritical temper tantrum.
+A big, huge, massive, hypocritical temper tantrum.

-Well, you if you want to talk about a candidate, this is the most radical ticket of a major political party in the history of this country.
+Well, if you want to talk about a candidate, this is the most radical ticket of a major political party in the history of this country.

-In this race, Martha McSally of Arizona's got a tough race for re-election.
+In this race, Martha McSally of Arizona's got a tough race for reelection.

 That would hurt the president who you want re-elected.